stefandz/librekinect/readme.md

 cd librekinect

 make

+# you should have your Kinect plugged in before loading
 make load
 ```
 That worked on my pi with the current version of Raspbian.
 It will take some time, if you loose the connection use "tmux attach".